 - shake out clothing that gets left on the ground

-Yellow jackets are small (short and blocky), and are usually bright yellow and black with no hair.
-They’re predators, and can be very aggressive.
-Yellow jacket nests are usually underground, but are also sometimes found in woodpiles, under porches, in wall hollows, and in cracks in masonry.
+Yellow jackets are small, short, and blocky.
+They are usually bright yellow and black with no hair.
+They’re predators and can be very aggressive.
+Yellow jacket nests are usually underground but may be found in woodpiles, under porches, in wall hollows, and in cracks in masonry.
 Their nests look like they are made of papier-mâché.

-Hornets are the largest type of wasp.
-Most of the time, they have dark and black bodies with some yellow and some hair.
-Hornets' nests are usually found high above ground on branches of trees, in shrubbery, or in the hollow of tree trunks.
-From the outside, the nests are football shaped, and brown or gray in color.
+Hornets are the strongest of the stinging insects.
+They are usually quite dark, with mostly black coloring and some yellow, and have some hair.
+Their nests are usually found high above ground on branches of trees, in shrubbery, or in the hollows of tree trunks.
+From the outside, the nests are football-shaped and brown or gray in color.
 Like yellow jackets, hornets can be aggressive.

 Unfortunately, it is hard to distinguish fire ants from other ant species.
-Fire ants build nests underground, and can create mounds (or “ant hills”) that can grow up to 18 inches tall.
+Fire ants build nests underground and can create mounds (or ant hills) that can grow up to 18 inches tall.
 The height depends on the soil.
+Fire ants will attack anything that disturbs their nest.